 11. Critical Illness Coverage

 Critical illness, like accident and disability before, augments an employee’s health insurance policy.
-This coverage provides a security blanket in the event a worker develops a serious illness.
+This coverage provides a security blanket in the event a worker develops a serious or chronic illness.

 Again, critical illness can be invaluable towards protecting your employees’ finances.
 Without this coverage, your employees could face both a financial and health crisis if they ever develop a grave sickness.